Ansbach school attack: Background

-The attacker, whom police later identified as Georg R., was 18 years old at the time of the attack and was himself a student at Carolinum.
+The attacker, Georg Riess, was 18 years old at the time of the attack and was himself a student at Carolinum.
 He had been undergoing psychotherapy for some time prior.
 He had been planning the attack intensively for months and had prepared a will.
 He had a date picked for the attack since the beginning of June 2009, but due to last-minute technical difficulties in preparing the Molotov cocktails he postponed the attack by a day.

 The police investigation later revealed that the attacker had felt unfairly treated, excluded, and unrespected; that he had been worried about passing the Abitur (university entrance exam); and that he had wished he had a girlfriend.
 He did not want to live anymore and had planned to be killed in the attack, and he had wanted to kill as many students and teachers as possible at the same time.

 No violent computer games, violent videos, or firearms were found at the attacker's home.
 While after previous attacks the public debate revolved mainly around changes to gun laws or laws for the protection of youth, the debate following this attack was confined to the problem of school bullying.